Reionization and the ISM/Stellar Origins with JWST and ALMA (RIOJA): The core of the highest redshift galaxy overdensity at $z = 7.88$ confirmed by NIRSpec/JWST: ALMA Dust Continuum Data of A2744-z7p9OD

 \section{ALMA Dust Continuum Data of A2744-z7p9OD}

 The spectroscopic identification of the galaxies motivates us to examine dust continuum with ALMA data.
-Because the dust continuum was already detected in A2744-YD4 at the significance level of $4\sigma$ in ALMA Band 7 data (\citealt{Laporte2017}), here we examine additional ALMA archival data in Band 6.
+The dust continuum was already detected in A2744-YD4 at the significance level of $4\sigma$ in ALMA Band 7 data (\citealt{Laporte2017}).
+In Appendix, we re-analyzed the Band 7 data, and present the photometry for the member galaxies.
+Below, we additionally examine ALMA archival data in Band 6.

-The Band 6 data were obtained as a part of ALMA Cycle 6 program (ID: 2018.1.01332.S, PI: N. Laporte).
-A single tuning with four spectral windows was used to probe mean frequency of 254.2 GHz, corresponding to the rest-frame wavelength of 132.8 \micron\ at $z=7.88$.
+The Band 6 data were obtained as a part of an ALMA Cycle 6 program (ID: 2018.1.01332.S, PI: N. Laporte).
+A single tuning with four spectral windows was used to probe a mean frequency of 254.2 GHz, corresponding to the rest-frame wavelength of 132.8 \micron\ at $z=7.88$.

 We reduced and analyzed ALMA data with the default CASA pipeline scripts.
 We produced a continuum map using all the four spectral windows with a natural weighting to optimize the point-source sensitivity.
 We adopted the taper value of $0\farcs4$ where the signal-to-noise ratio becomes the highest.
-The beam size of the tapered map is $0\farcs73\times0\farcs64$, and the rms value is 6.6 $\mu$Jy beam$^{-1}$.
+The beam size of the tapered map is $0\farcs73\times0\farcs64$, and the rms value is 6.7 $\mu$Jy beam$^{-1}$.

 The right panel of Figure \ref{fig:summary} shows the dust continuum contours overlaid on the F444W image.
 The dust continuum contours show a spatial coincidence in A2744-YD1, YD4, and YD7, within positional uncertainties, at a significance level $>3\sigma$.
 The continuum flux densities are $83\pm34$, $60\pm25$, and $53\pm25$ $\mu$Jy in A2744-YD1, YD4, and YD7, respectively, without lensing magnification correction.
+We note that the spatial resolution of the ALMA Band 6 data is insufficient to spatially resolve A2744-YD4 at $z=7.88$ and YD6 that was reported to be $z=8.38$ (\citealt{Laporte2017}) with a separation of only $0\farcs45$ in the sky coordinate.
+In Appendix, we analysed the positional uncertainty of the Band 6 continuum emission along with the previous Band 7 continuum data of \cite{Laporte2017}.
+These analyses demonstrate that there is a possibility that a part of the Band 6 continuum emission in YD4 could be contaminated by YD6, whereas the Band 7 continuum is likely associated with YD4.
 In A2744-ZD1 and s1, we place a $3\sigma$ upper limit on the flux density to be $20$ $\mu$Jy.